sydneysegal/final/README.md

 4. Sort column L ("Exemption Rate") from Z to A so that the highest
 5. Add a filter to column M ("year") and select only 2013 and 2014 (so that the spreadsheet only shows data from those two school years)
 6. **_Riverside (100% exemption at Applied Scholastics Academy in 2013), Sacramento (92.86% at Grace Family Christian School in 2014), Los Angeles (88.24% at The City School in 2013 and 86.67% at Maple Village Waldorf School in 2013), Alameda (86.96% at Berkeley Rose School in 2014), El Dorado (84.21% at Cedar Springs Waldorf School in 2014_**
-    1. **_NOTE: All of the exemptions in question were based on beliefs, and all of the schools had less than 25 students_**
+    1. NOTE: All of the exemptions in question were based on beliefs/not for medical reasons, and all of the schools had less than 25 students
 7. copy pertussis cases data set into new sheet in the studentdata file
 8. use vlookup in column N for most pertussis cases in 2014 (school years overlap, which is why 2013 and 2014 school years would cover this time period)
 9. **_second answer here_**